What Is Inner Conflict? It’s a Battle Between You and Yourself

 “What is truly important to me?”

-For example, if you’re torn between going to college or getting a job, that’s a conflict of your values and hopes.
+For example, if you’re torn between going to college or getting a job, that’s a inner conflict of your values and hopes.

-But carefully thinking through that conflict can help you learn what matters most to you—and that lesson will help you far into the future.
+But carefully thinking through that inner conflict can help you learn what matters most to you—and that lesson will help you far into the future.

-Conflict is an opportunity for growth.
+Inner conflict is an opportunity for growth.

-Conclusion: Conflict Is Proof That You’re Alive
+Conclusion: Inner Conflict is Proof That You’re Alive

 Everyone lives with conflict.